 Hotel Modern & Arthur Sauer perform The Great War.
 1914-1918.
 Many millions of soldiers wrote letters to their loved ones from the trenches.
 Millions died in the fire and the mud.
 Millions came home with stories that could not be told, or could not be heard – just like after any war.

 Symmetries is a production of the Netherlands Wind Ensemble, in collaboration with Duda Paiva Company, ISH Dance Collective, Mor Shani and Hotel Modern.
 On stage a spectacular and imaginative fusion of dance, music and filmed images takes place.
+The Netherlands Wind Ensemble invited Hotel Modern and a number of choreographers for a special collaboration.

 In Shrimp Tales, Hotel Modern attempts to portray the fascinating plague that calls itself Humanity.
 We observe people as if they belonged to an exotic species with unique characteristics.
 They play sports, practice science, strive, live, make love and loose their mind.